 What are B-vitamins?

-Folate - Also known as folic acid, folate is particularly important during pregnancy.
+Also known as folic acid, folate is particularly important during pregnancy.
 Consuming adequate amounts helps to reduce the risk of spine and brain deformities (known as neural tube defects).
-Sources of folate include many fruits and vegetables — including beans, oranges, avocado and spinach.
+Sources of folate include many fruits and vegetables — including beans, oranges, avocados and spinach.
 Folic acid is found in enriched grains, like breads and pasta, fortified breakfast cereals and dietary supplements.

 These B-vitamins are more commonly known by their names than by their numbers, but all are widely available in a variety of foods and deficiency is relatively uncommon in the United States:

-High-protein foods such as peanut butter, beef, poultry and fish, as well as enriched and fortified grain products
+High-protein foods such as peanut butter, beef, poultry and fish, as well as enriched and fortified grain products.

 Yogurt, sweet potatoes, milk, avocado, corn, eggs and beans.

 Eggs, peanuts, fish, sweet potatoes and almonds.

 Adapted from the Academy of Nutrition and Dietetics. www.eatright.org

 Michelle Elliott, RD